Karnataka

 Summary

-On 20 December, the Bengaluru Solid Waste Management Limited (BSWML) under the Greater Bengaluru Authority (GBA) demolished over 300 alleged illegal homes largely belonging to the Muslim community, in a bid to set up a proposed solid waste processing unit.
+On 20 December, the Bengaluru Solid Waste Management Limited (BSWML) under the Greater Bengaluru Authority (GBA) demolished over 300 alleged illegal homes Waseem Layout and Fakir Colony in Kogilu, largely inhabited by the Muslim community, in a bid to set up a proposed Rs 100-crore solid waste management infrastructure.

 During the hearing, the counsel for the petitioners claimed that the four temporary rehabilitation centres provided by the state government were found to be locked when the displaced residents had visited them.
 Responding, the court directed the State Legal Services Authority (KSLSA) to submit a report on the temporary rehabilitation measures provided by the state government.